ZHUANGHP/FDG/README.md

 ## Introduction

-This repository provides the PyTorch codes for the paper "Fully Decoupled Neural Network Learning Using Delayed Gradients".
+This repository provides the PyTorch codes for the paper "Fully Decoupled Neural Network Learning Using Delayed Gradients" http://arxiv.org/abs/1906.09108.

 The FDG splits a neural network into multiple modules that are trained independently and asynchronously in different GPUs.
 We also introduce a gradient shrinking process to reduce the stale gradient effect caused by the delayed gradients.
 The proposed FDG is able to train very deep networks (>100 layers) and very large networks (>35 million parameters) with significant speed gains while outperforming the state-of-the-art methods and the standard BP.